xeroxism/free-apc-computer-science-journals/README.md

 This is a [list of journals](https://github.com/xeroxism/free-apc-computer-science-journals/blob/main/journals/free-apc-computer-science-journals.md) that *do not charge authors any fee* for publishing research articles in computer science and computer engineering.

-It was necessitated by the number of requests or research networks by new authors (researchers) that are looking forward to make their first peer-review article.
+It was necessitated by the number of requests on different online social networks by new and aspiring authors (researchers) that are looking forward to make their first peer-review article.

 And I hope it would be useful to such persons.
 And Most importantly, it is being hosted here in Github for the purpose of collaborative updating and maintenance.